elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-athena-glue-table-not-upgraded.md

    aws glue get-tables --database-name <your_datebase_name>;
    ```

-   For example, you can run this in the CLI:
+   For example, you can run the following command in the CLI\.

    ```
    aws glue get-table --database-name "test_database" --name "table_missing_table_type"
    ```

-   Here is a sample of what the output looks like\.
-You can see that the table "table\_missing\_table\_type" doesn't have `TableType` attribute declared\.
+   Following is a sample of what the output looks like\.
+You can see that the table `"table_missing_table_type"` doesn't have the `TableType` attribute declared\.

    ```
    {